 This product carried its superb performance into our beet juice test, again earning the top spot.
 The Juice Fountain again produced much more juice than the average and had no pulp.
 However, there was a bit of foam produced, about 0.75".

 The Breville finished out this metric with another awesome performance at juicing sweet potatoes.
 It yielded about 50 mL more juice than the average amount produced with minuscule amounts of pulp and a small amount of foam.

 Similarly responsible for 20% of the total score, our Leafy Greens metric is assessed much the same as the prior two metrics, with scores based on the yield and quality of juice.
 We used curly leaf kale, spinach, and wheatgrass as our sample leafy greens, juicing each to determine the scores.
 The Breville Juice Fountain struggled a bit, earning a 4 out of 10 for its mediocre performance.
-The chart below shows how this compared to the other models we reviewed.

 The Breville did quite poorly at juicing wheatgrass, but still produced a few milliliters of juice — much better than the Cuisinart CJE-1000 which produced nothing.
 The Juice Fountain created about 1.5 mL of juice, less than the average 2.5 ml and the 5 mL produced by the Omega — the top scorer in this test.

 The Breville performed relatively the same at juicing kale, creating about 10 mL less juice than the average.
 However, it didn't create a ton of foam.
 For the last test in this metric, the Juice Fountain's performance improved, doing an average job at juicing spinach.
 It had a slightly higher than average juice yield, but did create a little foam on the surface of the liquid.

 For our final metric, accounting for the remaining 15% of the overall score, we judged the difficulty in cleaning out each juicer.
 The Breville J98EXL scored quite well, tying for the runner-up position.